icon

 Developing Your Thesis Statement

-When you give a persuasive speech, there should be a thesis statement demonstrating that your goal is to enlighten the audience rather than convince them.
+When you give a persuasive speech, your thesis statement should demonstrate that your goal is to enlighten the audience rather than convince them.

-A thesis statement in persuasive speaking serves as the central argument or main point, guiding the entire presentation.
+In persuasive speaking, a thesis statement is the central argument or main point, guiding the entire presentation.
 A successful thesis anchors your speech and briefly expresses your position on the subject, giving a road map for both you and your audience.

 For instance, in pushing for renewable energy, a thesis may be: “Transitioning to renewable sources is imperative for a sustainable future, mitigating environmental impact and fostering energy independence.”
 This statement summarizes the argument and foreshadows the supporting points.